helderm/peptidr/results/helder.md

 The idea here was to create some sort of 'bag of words' representation that the clasifiers can train on.
 More on bag of words can be found here: https://en.wikipedia.org/wiki/Bag-of-words_model

 ## 20-12-2016
-A typical method of K-gram vectorizing followed by Feature Hashing , as such we transformed the input using these techniques.
+A typical method of vectorizing sequences and text is - K-gram vectorizing followed by Feature Hashing , as such we transformed the input using these techniques.
 This basically finds the most occuring short sub-sequnces and uses a count of them as features.
 We looked at subsequences of bewteen 3-6 AA.
 Python's sklearn library has very good implementations of the K-gram vectorizing.
 This can be found here :http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html
 There are two very nice examples out of examples at the bottom of the page.